Superrehtard/old_diaspora_wiki/Deployment.md

 One part of this is diaspora's use of port 80.
 For almost all servers, this is already used for other purposes.
 This means that we must setup the user's existing server to forward traffic to/from, diaspora.
 I doubt this will be a straightforward procedure, there are to many webservers, operating systems, web applications and routers out there.
-To make it easy diaspora should be as non-intrusive as possible, leaving existing functionality and configuration unaffected a where possible.
+To make it easy diaspora should be as non-intrusive as possible, leaving existing functionality and configuration unaffected where possible.

 The simplest would be if diaspora could use an arbitrary port for the pod/pod communication.
 This could be accomplished by remote peers finding out the URL:s actually required by issuing a (possibly webfinger) request on port 80.
 With this in operatfion, all http